 Choosing an Academic Reference

 If possible, request a reference letter from a professor or advisor who knows you well and respects your work and character.
-That is, don't request a reference from a professor if you were frequently tardy or absent from the class or did not receive a good grade.
-Ideally, choose someone who you've spoken to outside of the classroom — during office hours, for instance, or at departmental activities.
+That is, don't request a reference from a professor if you were frequently late or absent from the class or did not receive a good grade.
+Ideally, choose someone who you've spoken to outside of the classroom—during office hours, for instance, or at departmental activities.

-As well, respect people's schedules — if possible, request a reference letter several weeks in advance of when the semester ends or when you'll need it.
+Respect people's schedules—if possible, request a reference letter several weeks in advance of when the semester ends or when you'll need it.

 What to Include in the Message

-When sending the email message include your name in the subject line.
-(For example: "Joe Smith: Reference Request.")
+When sending the email message, include your name in the subject line.
+For example:

 The following are examples of email messages to use when you are requesting a reference for employment from an academic advisor or a college professor.